 The same goes for the holding bracket.
 Quite a few brackets aren’t built well, even in higher-end shower head sets.
 Shop with the shower head in mind first, and then compare the price of buying the set with the cost of buying pieces separately.

-If you haven’t found what you’re looking for, have a look at our other recommendations for the best shower heads of 2017 HERE.
+If you haven’t found what you’re looking for, have a look at our other recommendations for the best shower heads HERE.